ayushi7rawat/Blogs-Backup/cko9hi3we01hlgws1dsbsc80d.md

 Let's have a look at another example and this time let's set multiple target items for the search operation.
 After post successful run, `n` new tabs will get opened, where `n` being the number of search items listed in the python script.

+And with that, it's a wrap!
 With these steps, we have successfully **Performed Google search using python.** That's it!
+You can play around with the `pywhatkit` library and even explore more features.
+You can find all the code at my [GitHub Repository](https://github.com/ayushi7rawat/Youtube-Projects/tree/master/Perform%20Google%20search). **Drop a star** if you find it useful.

 Simple, isn't it?
 Hope this tutorial has helped.
 I would strongly recommend you to Check out the [YouTube video](https://www.youtube.com/watch?v=JO_2EjW0jSM) of the same and **don't forget to subscribe to my Channel**.

-You can play around with the `pywhatkit` library and even explore more features.

-You can find all the code at my [GitHub Repository](https://github.com/ayushi7rawat/Youtube-Projects/tree/master/Perform%20Google%20search). **Drop a star** if you find it useful.

-Thank you for reading, I would love to connect with you at [Twitter](https://twitter.com/ayushi7rawat) | [LinkedIn](https://www.linkedin.com/in/ayushi7rawat/).
+I write about career, Blogging, programming, and productivity, If this is something that interests you, please share the article with your friends and connections.
+You can also subscribe to my newsletter to get updates every time I write something!

+Thank you for reading, If you have reached so far, please like the article, It will encourage me to write more such articles.
 Do share your valuable suggestions, I appreciate your honest feedback!

+I would love to connect with you at [Twitter](https://twitter.com/ayushi7rawat) | [LinkedIn](https://www.linkedin.com/in/ayushi7rawat/).

 You should definitely check out my other Blogs: